mmiguez1/wedding-csp/README.md

 * Everyone in the set Trouble must be seated at different tables.

 ## Measures of Utility
-In this tutorial, I investigate two measures of utility: the Utilitarian Social Welfare Function (the sum of utilities of all the individuals) and the Egalitarian Social Welfare Function (the utility of the worst off guest).
+In this project, I investigate two measures of utility: the Utilitarian Social Welfare Function (the sum of utilities of all the individuals) and the Egalitarian Social Welfare Function (the utility of the worst off guest).
 This solution scores the proposed seating arrangement based on how well it satisfies each function.

-## To read the tutorial, click here!